aristonl/hydra/README.md

 ---------------------
   We accept any useful patches whether they are coding style fixes, small changes, or even new drivers, features, etc..
-For more info on how to contribute, see docs/contributing for more info.
+For more info on how to contribute, see docs/contributing for more info. ***We are actively looking for more contributors, so if you are interested, please feel free to help in any way you can!***

 Contact
 -------
   You can contact us via [Discord](https://discord.gg/SNXBh4w3nW) or through the mailing list, hydra-inferno@googlegroups.com.
 See CREDITS or MAINTAINERS for specific developer contact info.
+We're now also on IRC in Libera Chat under #n11.

 License
 -------
-  Inferno is licensed under the N11 Public Source License - see the accompanying COPYING file for more details.
+  Inferno is licensed under the N11 Public Source License - see the accompanying COPYRIGHT file for more details.